baliuzeger/logrepl/README.md

 **logrepl.Handler.set_io()**

-To log **everything** of the repl, *logrepl* modifies sys.stdin/stdout/stderr & builtins.input by this method.
+To log **everything** of the repl, `logrepl` modifies sys.stdin/stdout/stderr & builtins.input by this method.

 **logrepl.Handler.reset_io()**

 Reset sys.stdin/stdout/stderr & builtins.input as-is.
-The repl will still log input into the file after executing `reset_io`.
+The repl will still log input of the repl into the file after executing `reset_io`.

 # Notes